Enmeshed ParentingBy Dr. Margaret Paul

 Consequences for your children of you being enmeshed with them:

 - They may grow up feeling responsible for others' feelings while ignoring responsibility for their own.
-They might feel selfish if they take care of themselves, rather than you, becoming compliant and disconnected from themselves.
+They might feel selfish if they take care of themselves rather than take care of you, and they might become compliant and disconnected from themselves.

 - They may use you as their role model - making others responsible for their feelings, rather than being self-responsible.